SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Building_a_release_on_Jenkins.md

         <https://buildmaster.fnal.gov/buildmaster/job/sbndcode-release-build/>
 -   Configure the build.
-    -   If only the version number has changed the fastest way is to go to the `Build with Parameters` tab and just bump the `SBND` parameter
+    -   If only the version number has changed the fastest way is to go to the `Build with Parameters` tab and just bump the `SBND_VERSION` parameter and set `SBND` and `SBNDUTIL` parameters to the relevant release branch.
+        Finally update the LArSoft SQUAL parameter if required (see LArSoft release notes, rarely changes).
     -   This won\'t save the changes to the parameters.
     -   If more than one parameter has changed then it\'s probably best to go the the `Configure` tab as this will save changes.